April 2018 Loan Application Defect Index

 Additionally, in order to make the good faith determination, the mortgage industry enhanced the manufacturing and underwriting practices specific to the assessment of a consumer's income and ability to repay their mortgage.
 This has helped to reduce income-related loan application defects.

 The intent of the ability-to-repay standards was to help consumers secure mortgages that they can reasonably expect to repay.
 The ancillary benefit has been fewer loan application defects, and a steering wheel lock on mortgage fraud risk.

 The First American Loan Application Defect Index estimates the level of defects detected in the information submitted in mortgage loan applications processed by the First American FraudGuard® system.
 The index is based on the frequency with which defect indicators are identified.
 The Defect Index moves higher as greater numbers of defect indicators are identified.
 An increase in the index indicates a rising level of loan application defects.
 The index, nationally and in all markets, is benchmarked to a value of 100 in January 2011.
 Therefore, all index values can be interpreted as the percentage change in defect frequency relative to the defect frequency identified nationally in January 2011.

 About First American

 First American Financial Corporation (NYSE: FAF) is a leading provider of title insurance, settlement services and risk solutions for real estate transactions that traces its heritage back to 1889.
-First American also provides title plant management services; title and other real property records and images; valuation products and services; home warranty products; property and casualty insurance; and banking, trust and investment advisory services.
-With revenues of $5.6 billion in 2016, the company offers its products and services directly and through its agents throughout the United States and abroad.
-In 2016, First American was recognized by Fortune® magazine as one of the 100 best companies to work for in America.
+First American also provides title plant management services; title and other real property records and images; valuation products and services; home warranty products; property and casualty insurance; and banking, trust and wealth management services.
+With total revenue of $5.8 billion in 2017, the company offers its products and services directly and through its agents throughout the United States and abroad.
+In 2018, First American was named to the Fortune 100 Best Companies to Work For® list for the third consecutive year.
 More information about the company can be found at www.firstam.com.

 Next Release Date